D Double E on Kano and Asher D being better known for 'Top Boy' than grime: “I don't really like that"

 When asked if pirate radio culture could come back, D Double E said: “There are too many things going on for people to care [about it] and there’s too many other avenues for people to take where before radio was the only avenue.
 So, to do it now, it seems a little bit backwards unless you’re showing them something that we haven’t got.”

-Cyphers (also known as radio sets) are when multiple rappers come together and share a microphone, rapping over randomly selected beats.
+Cyphers are when multiple rappers come together and share a microphone, rapping over randomly selected beats.
 Before mainstream media aired the underground genre, pirate radio, handmade mixtapes and DIY videos were the only way fans could hear these rhymes.
-Radio sets turned some of UK rap’s biggest stars, like Skepta and Tinchy Stryder, into chart-topping acts.
+Some of UK rap’s biggest stars, like Skepta and Tinchy Stryder, became chart-topping acts after becoming popular for their freestyles.

 Dixon said that he believes that “there’s still space for more” cypher culture in the rap community.
 Earlier this year, UK rap platforms TravsPresents and Victory Lap went viral on numerous occasions after being praised for bringing back the freestyle culture synonymous with hip-hop and grime.